PGA TOUR, its tournaments surpass $3 billion in all-time charitable giving

 To learn more about the PGA TOUR and the positive impact of its tournaments, volunteers, players, sponsors and fans, please visit PGATOUR.com/IMPACT.

-Tickets to the 2020 WGC-Mexico Championship are currently on sale at https://mexico.janto.es/wgc/public/janto/

-For news and updates, follow the WGC-Mexico Championship on Facebook, Twitter and Instagram.
+For additional news and updates, follow the TOUR Championship on Facebook, Twitter and Instagram.

 Web.com is also a registered trademark used here with permission, and used in the Web.com Tour logo with permission.